nguyenlanh/sample/README.md

-# Churn Predictor Sample Project
+# Churn Prediction PAYTV Project

 > This is a Turi sample for churn prediction.
 Explore the [gallery](https://turi.com/learn/gallery/) to see other examples.